vexonius/fesb-companion-shared/README.md

 FESB Companion is an unofficial student companion designed to make everyday university life easier.

-Built with **Kotlin Multiplatform**, the application shares business logic across Android, iOS and Desktop while providing a native user experience on every platform.
+The application is built using **Kotlin Multiplatform (KMP)** and **Compose Multiplatform (CMP)**, allowing the same UI, business logic, networking, and data layer to be shared across Android, iOS, and Desktop.
+This approach minimizes platform-specific code while delivering a consistent user experience on every platform.

 ## Features